dmbarbour/awelon/AboutAO.md

 # Awelon Object Language (AO)

-Awelon Object language (AO) is a tacit concatenative language that operates on a tree-like structure constructed of pairs.
-AO also enables a variation on logic programming.
-The language is intended for use in two layers:
+Awelon Object language (AO) is a programming language built above Awelon Bytecode (ABC).
+AO is a concatenative programming language, but is distinguished from other concatenative languages in a many ways:

-1. The first is a thin layer above Awelon Bytecode (ABC) that introduces a concept of words with unambiguous definitions.
-The semantics of this layer is the static expansion of each word's definition until only ABC remains.

-2. The second layer introduces ambiguity and search for meaning.
-A word can express a large set of tactics and meanings with different attributes.
-The semantics of this layer is a non-deterministic static search for a well-typed, high quality expansion.
+* AO is *capability based*.
+Programs may invoke effects, but access to effects must be granted through a first-class function called a capability.
+If a subprogram is not granted any capabilities, it must be pure.
+AO can simulate ambient authority by keeping power at a standard location in the environment.

+* AO operates on *pairs* rather than a stack.
+AO uses pairs to model an extensible multi-stack environment, association lists, and other ad-hoc data structures.
+Multiple stacks are valuable for modeling multiple tasks and as a staging area for data plumbing.
+Manipulating the environment enables flexible metaphors and conventions for programming.

+* AO assumes a global dictionary.
+AO has no import/export mechanism, nor any syntax to define a word.
+The definition of a word must be edited through a programming environment.
+The meaning of any word is the inline expansion of its definition.
+The dictionary must be acyclic.

+* AO enables inference of rich types.
+Six structural types - pairs, sums, unit, void, numbers, functions - are the core of AO.
+Unit type controls against introspection, such that not every structure is searchable.
+There are also substructural types - functions may be affine or relevant or have expiration properties, and values in general may have spatial-temporal attributes.
+Advanced analyses may infer dependent types, based on assertions.
+Numbers are generally tagged with units.

+* AO requires *causal commutativity* for effects, which means there is no ordering relationship unless the output of one effect becomes input to another. (`[foo] first [bar] second` = `[bar] second [foo] first`).
+This property can be enforced by the capability model.
+It supports a high level of implicit concurrency and parallelism.

+* AO requires *spatial idempotence* for effects, which means that duplicating inputs to an effect (at the same logical time) has the same results and no additional impact. (`dup [foo] first [foo] second` = `[foo] first dup`).
+This property can be enforced by the capability model.
+Between spatial idempotence and causal commutativity, AO enables effective equational reasoning typically associated with pure functional code.

+* AO assumes and requires every subprogram terminates.
+Non-terminating applications are modeled in terms of incremental processes with an implicit toplevel loops, or as an RDP behavior.
+Termination isn't decidable in general, but a termination analysis may raise an error if non-termination is proven or issue a warning if termination is not proven.
+The *fast and loose reasoning* about termination properties simplifies optimization and partial evaluation.

+* AO supports declarative meta-programming.
+An AO subprogram may denote a *set* of possible expansions with different types and attributes.
+A subset of these expansions should be type safe and meaningful in context.
+From that subset, one expansion is selected at compile-time that is high quality according to developer-provided heuristics and search.
+The programming environment must ensure programmers are aware of ambiguity and able to control its use.

-A word in AO is a unit of modularity and a functional software component.
+A word in AO serves both as a unit of modularity and a functional software component.
+A programming environment may designate some words as *active*, e.g. based on naming conventions, representing extensions, live services, documentation, automatic tests.

 Each word has a definition.
-A definition consists of AO code - a sequence of words, literals, and ambiguous choice expressions.
+A definition consists of AO code - a sequence of words, literals, inline ABC, and ambiguous choice expressions.
 Juxtaposition is composition.
 The semantics of a word is simply the inline expansion of its definition.
+Ultimately, an AO program expands into Ambiguous ABC (AMBC) plus a few annotations to track location in source code.
+The AMBC is typechecked, searched, optimized, and typically compiled further for a target platform.

 AO is envisioned for use in a live, wiki-based programming environment.
-New words are easy to use and define.
-Automatic visualization should mitigate the normal challenges of tacit concatenative code so users can more easily see the environment.
-A single dictionary might host hundreds or thousands of projects, with rich cross-project refactoring and words that grow more refined and reusable.
+New words are easy to define and use, and the environment should help discover useful factorings.
+Automatic visualization mitigates the normal challenges of tacit concatenative code so users can more easily see the environment.
+A single dictionary might host thousands of projects, with rich cross-project refactoring and a dictionary of words growing ever more refined and reusable.
 Programmers should learn words, not projects!

 ## Literals: Numbers, Text, Blocks